benjaminhoffman/gatsby-plugin-segment-js/README.md

 ### Track Pageviews

-If you want to track pageviews automatically, set `trackPage` to `true` in your `gatsby-config.js` file.
-What we mean by _"automatically"_ is that whenever there is a route change, we leverage Gatsby's `onRouteUpdate` API in the `gatsby-browser.js` file ([link](https://www.gatsbyjs.org/docs/browser-apis/#onRouteUpdate)) to invoke `window.analytics.page()` on each route change.
-But if you want to pass in properties along with the pageview call (ie, it's common to see folks pass in some user or account data with each page call), then you'll have to set `trackPage: false` and call it yourself in your `gatsby-browser.js` file, like this:
+If you want to track pageviews automatically, set (or leave) `trackPage` to `true` in your `gatsby-config.js` file.
+What we mean by _"automatically"_ is that we will intelligently decide how or when to invoke `window.analytics.page()` for you.

+This involves identifying if the last `page` call was made while the User was on the same `location.pathname` as the previous `page` call.
+If they appear to be the same, we will skip the duplicate call.

+This plugin can also leverage Gatsby's `onRouteUpdate` API in the `gatsby-browser.js` file ([link][on-route-update]) if you so desire.
+This is accomplished by setting (or leaving) the `trackPageOnRouteUpdate` to `true`.
+If this option is enabled, we will make a `page` call every time that the `onRouteUpdate` handler is called.
+That includes the initial route, and any route changes.

+If you only want to use this plugin to inject and load Segment, and not make any `page` calls, this can be done.
+Just set `trackPage: false`.
+But then you will have to make `page` calls yourself in your `gatsby-browser.js` file, like this:

 ```javascript
 // gatsby-browser.js